 The project site is located in a prairie landscape that is separated from the surrounding suburban gated communities by a busy street.
-The only visible elements of the mosque are the courtyard surrounded by horizontal walls and a vertical prismatic mass of stone (minaret), which depicts that this is a “place” and the inscription signifies that this is a place for praying.
-The cascades following the natural slope turns into steps as one moves through the landscape, down the hill and leads to the entrance at the lower courtyard.
+The only visible elements of the mosque are the garden surrounded by horizontal courtyard walls and a vertical prismatic mass of stone (minaret), which depicts that this is a “place.”
+The inscription that is clarified when one approaches enough, clarifies that this is a place for praying.
+The cascades following the natural slope turns into steps as one moves through the landscape, down the hill and leads to the entrance space at the lower level.
 The tea house, communal space and the library just across the mosque enriches the gathering feature of this open space.
-The prayer hall reached directly, a simple cave like space, becomes a dramatic and awe inspiring place to pray and be alone with God.
+The prayer hall reached directly from this level, a simple cave like space, becomes a dramatic and awe inspiring place to pray and be alone with God.
 The interior is simple where materials put forward themselves as they are, free from redundancies.
 The walls and the ceiling strengthen the feeling of purification and humbleness.
-The space may be defined as a meditation space.
-The only ornament is the daylight that leaks on the Qiblah wall, changing according to the time of the day.
+The space may be defined as a meditation and thinking space.
+The only ornament seems to be the daylight that leaks from the Qiblah wall, changing according to the time of the day.
 The slits and fractures along this wall enhances the directionality of the prayer space.
 A very special element is the letter “waw” on the reflective black wall of infinity.
 First time in mosque architecture, women have the chance to pray just in the same row as the men, contrary to being at the back as in all others.
 They are placed at an elevated and separated part of the hall.
-The complex includes the ablution halls, restrooms and the imam’s house from where he can reach the hall directly.
+The complex includes the ablution halls and restrooms, that are adjacent, and the imam’s house from where he can reach the hall directly.

 The building blends in completely with the topography and in this peaceful way, delivers back the form of the ground.
 This submerging feature and the green roof all above provides a natural insulation against heat loss and gain.
 Landscape materials are mainly of rural plants that need no maintenance and that merges with the prairie of the surroundings.
 All these features prevents the use of extra energy and water.